Contents

 Your second winery comes in the afternoon, where you’ll learn about the highest quality Prosecco and the process behind DOCG wines.

-If you’re taking the tour in the winter, that’s where you’ll end your day.
-However, suppose you’re here in the summer.
+However, suppose you’re here enjoying this wine tour from Venice on a great summer getaway in Italy.
 In that case, you might have the opportunity to end your day with a perfect picnic in the middle of the beautiful vineyards.

-Full-Day Prosecco Wine Tasting from Venice
+3. Full-Day Prosecco Wine Tasting from Venice

 Immerse yourself in the quaint villages and vistas as you explore the Veneto Prosecco region.